Certificate in Planning Enforcement - May 2026 Intake

 The course will be led by Izindi Visagie, founder and partner at Ivy Legal and Mike Hyde of MH Planning Associates.
 Both are experienced practitioners and training presenters, having previously presented a similar course for Trevor Roberts Associates.
 Other course moderators may also be involved.

-As the Modules are hosted virtually, delegates need to ensure they have sufficient bandwidth to enable two-way video calling on Microsoft Teams.
+As Modules 2-4 are hosted virtually, delegates need to ensure they have sufficient bandwidth to enable two-way video calling on Microsoft Teams.

 Testimonials